Miscellaneous Ration items

 These cartons will hold 10 cigarettes each and were exclusive to the 10-in-1 Ration.
 They are of the sleeve-and-tray construction.

-With each carton comes a sheet of adhesive tax labels.
+With each carton comes a sheet of self adhesive tax labels.
 There's a choice of 1st generation (August 1943 through March 1944) or 2nd generation (April through August 1944).
-Also included on each sheet is a generic tax label.
+A generic tax label is also included on each sheet.

 Can Opener with Envelope €3